ReadableLabs/resync/docs/parsers.md

 ### FAQ

 - Which library should I use for parsing?
   - Whichever one is easiest (and preferably lightweight) for parsing said language.
-The rust parser uses syn but for typescript you could use swc.
+The rust parser uses syn but for typescript you could use rslib.